docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 - At least one [email account setup][docs-accounts-add]
 - Attached a [volume for config][docs-volumes-config] to persist the generated files to local storage

+!!! example "Creating DKIM Keys"

+    DKIM keys can be generated with good defaults by running:

+    ```bash
+    docker exec -it <CONTAINER NAME> setup config dkim
+    ```

+    If you need to generate your keys with different settings, check the `help` output for supported config options and examples:

+    ```bash
+    docker exec -it <CONTAINER NAME> setup config dkim help
+    ```

+    As described by the help output, you may need to use the `domain` option explicitly when you're using LDAP or Rspamd.

 !!! warning "RSA Key Sizes >= 4096 Bit"

     According to [RFC 8301][rfc-8301], keys are preferably between 1024 and 2048 bits.
 Keys of size 4096-bit or larger may not be compatible to all systems your mail is intended for.